We're often asked when people find out about inasmuch: "what is it that you actually do?"

 Here’s how we officially describe our work … in case you’re looking for a summary!

-Inasmuch Community Society provides transitional housing, settlement services, customized employment counseling and basic living support for up to six months following an asylum seeker’s arrival in BC.
+Inasmuch Community Society provides transitional housing, settlement services, customized employment counseling, English Language training and basic living support for up to six months following an asylum seeker’s arrival in BC.
 Our purpose is to create a family, a home and a supportive community for refugee claimants.

 We support them through the challenges of the refugee claim process and share each other’s joys along the way.
 We create ongoing community through big family meals, birthday celebrations and seasonal events like Easter, an annual Summer picnic, Thanksgiving and Christmas.
 We walk alongside them through their journey and they become part of our big and diverse family.